bnb-chain/example-hub/README.md

    Prettier for TypeScript).
 5. **Provide Documentation**: Include a `README.md` in your example’s folder with clear setup and usage instructions.
 6. **Update `web/list.json`**: Add your example's [metadata](./web/README.md) to
    `web/list.json`.
+This is the metadata list for each example, used for frontend display.
 Here’s a sample entry:
     ```json
     {
       "caseTitle": "Example",